 3. Prevent brassiness

-Light blond, grey & white coloured hair can suffer from tones of orange/yellow, known as brassiness.
+Light blonde, grey & white coloured hair can suffer from tones of orange/yellow, known as brassiness.
 You can help restore your original coloured shade by using a shampoo that neutralises these unwanted tones.
 The Silver Hair Shampoo from Serie Expert uses deep purple tones to restore your preferred colour and boosts shine, while also gently cleansing the hair.

 4. Avoid dullness and fading

 A common concern for colour treated hair is gradually losing the glossy shine and colour intensity.
 The solution is in using the right shampoo and conditioner, specifically formulated for coloured hair.
-The Vitamino Color A-OX haircare collection by Serie Expert protects coloured hair while boosting luminosity and gently removing build-up.
+The Serie Expert Vitamino for coloured hair, protects coloured hair while boosting luminosity and gently removing build-up.
 Plus, the collection also includes a CC Cream colour-correcting cream for blondes to protect against brassy undertones.